pradeepsainee/deepviews/content/posts/post-1.md

 I will pour my heart here.

 I will share my mistakes, my failures.
-My progress and success too.
+My progress and successes too.

 Not only this blog/journal will help me reflect and be mindful of my actions, I wish to use it as a way to improve my writing skills too.